(Part 1 of 14 in series, John Briffa's "A Good Look at Good Health")

 Official recommendations are normally that about 60 per cent of the calories we consume should come from carbohydrate.
 That’s actually higher than the most carbohydrate-rich hunter-gatherer diet of all, and about three times the average carbohydrate percentage in such diets.
 The authors of this study conclude, ‘…the range of energy intake from carbohydrates in the diets of most hunter-gatherer societies was markedly different (lower) from the amounts currently recommended for healthy humans.’

 Not “low carb” as in some wacky, extremist diet.
 I’d prefer to call it a “normal carb diet” where you simply try to get your carbs from tubors, fruits and veggies, not from added sugars and refined grains.

-(Part 8 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 8 of 14 in series, John Briffa's "A Good Look at Good Health")

 My position, and that of a growing number of researchers, is that there’s more to obesity than calorie balance, and that body weight and fat mass is regulated by a complex system that involves an array of hormones and feedback mechanisms.

 In recent months I’ve become interested in the potential role of a hormone by the name of leptin in obesity.

 It’s not “in the mind” in the sense that you can imagine your way to weight loss.
 But there’s definitely MORE to weight loss than the balance of calories.
 My experience is that the best way to lose weight is to simply reduce my calorie intakes slightly — no need to count everything and aim for a computed target intake.
 At the same time, include some strength training (a ton is not required, but walking/cardio is NOT what worked for me.)